-ICAfrica assists impoverished families to succeed and get out of poverty through their God-given talents.
-We especially assist women entrepreneurs and farmers who also have the extra responsibility of bringing up young children.
-Our economic development assistance goes mostly to “teach people how to fish” so that they can begin to take care of themselves, going forward sustainably.
-We enable people to sharpen their skills, become more productive and begin to earn more income for themselves and for their families.
+ICAfrica assists very poor families to succeed and get out of extreme poverty through empowering family breadwinners especially women, with micro-business and small agricultural development funding and coaching.
+Our development assistance goes mostly to help people become more productive in their economic activities, so that they can begin to take care of their family’s financial needs, going forward.
 We understand that the issue surrounding poverty is very complex so we don’t have a one-size-fit-all solution.
-Depending on the need, we usually would try to find a solution.
-But in most cases, we believe that problems related to poverty result from the lack of opportunities for decent income generating activities/jobs, for families and able-bodied adults.
-We offer sustainable solutions through micro-loans, skills coaching, community project development and assistance in improving “broken” community systems.
+Depending on the need, we usually would find a solution but in most cases, we believe that problems related to poverty results from the lack of opportunities for decent income generating activities and jobs.
 ICAfrica is about helping people to help themselves, in building up their communities to be economically, socially and environmentally balanced.
-Communities that are inviting, fair, safe and offers hope for a better tomorrow – one with opportunity and independence.
+Our process starts with strengthening the leadership of village-level Community Based Organizations (CBOs), who in turn, build communities that are inviting, fair, safe and offers hope for a better tomorrow – one with opportunity and independence.

-The solution is not too far if those that have been blessed can make some effort toward the poor in Africa.
-All that most of the poor need is a “hands-up” to help pull them up unto the track of economic progress.
-Today, as we begin the year of our Lord 2015, over 550 million people in sub-Sahara Africa are still living in extreme poverty, on less than $1 a day.
-180 million of them are impoverished breadwinners of the other 370 million children and dependent-adults.
-Because there are very few jobs and the breadwinners are operating on very small capital and or skills, they are not earning enough to provide their children’s needs in food, housing, healthcare and education.
-Often the additional capital required by each breadwinner to get onto the path of progress is between $50 to $300.
-Through generous donors, ICAfrica provides this directly to the entrepreneur or farmer in the form of revolving micro-loan followed with business coaching.
-This very quickly enables the breadwinners to expand their operations, earn higher incomes, move their families out of poverty and along the way, create jobs for others.
+The solution to extreme poverty is not too far if those that have been blessed could assist by donating toward the seed money required for our Group Revolving Microloans (GRML) program.
+Poor families need “hands-up” to get onto the tracks of economic progress.
+Today, over 550 million people in sub-Sahara Africa are still living in extreme poverty, on less than $1 a day.
+180 million of them are impoverished parents/breadwinners of 370 million children and dependent-adults.
+Because the breadwinners operate on very small capital and often have very low skills, they are unable to earn enough to provide for their children’s needs in food, housing, healthcare and education.
+Often the additional capital required by each self-employed breadwinner is between $100 to $500.
+ICAfrica provides the required funds directly to the entrepreneurs and farmers through the GRML programs administered by their local Community Based Organizations.
+This intervention enables and support breadwinners to grow their income-generating activities, begin to earn higher incomes and quickly move their families out of extreme poverty.

 Please DONATE to support our programs in Africa.